Turingraph/Calcite/README.md

 # Description

-The project name is "Optical-Characteristic-Disorder".
+The project name is "Open Close Rider".
 It is an OCR app based on Tesseract OCR model.

 It is intended for
 1. Allowing user without coding background to be able to use Tesseract OCR much more easily for extract text data from image or multiple images of text.